Per-Gaussian Embedding-Based Deformation for Deformable 3D Gaussian Splatting: Introduction

 Dynamic scene reconstruction from multi-view input videos is an important task in computer vision, as it can be extended to various applications and industries such as mixed reality, content production, \textit{etc}.
 Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf}, which enable photorealistic novel view synthesis from multi-view inputs, can represent dynamic scenes by modeling the scene with an additional time input \cite{pumarola2020d,li2022neural}.
 However, typical NeRFs require querying multilayer perceptron (MLP) for hundreds of points per camera ray, which limits rendering speed.

 On the other hand, the recently emerging 3D Gaussian Splatting (3DGS) \cite{kerbl3Dgaussians} has the advantage of real-time rendering compared to NeRFs using a differentiable rasterizer for 3D Gaussian primitives.
-3DGS directly optimizes the parameters of 3D Gaussian (position, opacity, anisotropic covariance, and spherical harmonics (SH) coefficients) and renders them via projection and $\alpha$-blending.
+3DGS directly optimizes the parameters of 3D Gaussians (position, opacity, anisotropic covariance, and spherical harmonics coefficients) and renders them via projection and $\alpha$-blending.
 Since 3DGS has the characteristics of continuous volumetric radiance fields, some recent studies\cite{wu20234dgaussians,yang2023deformable3dgs,duisterhof2023md,huang2023sc,liang2023gaufre,yu2023cogs} represent dynamic scenes by defining a canonical 3DGS and deforming it to individual frames as deformable NeRFs \cite{yang2023deformable3dgs} do.
-Specifically, they model the deformation as a function of 4D (x, y, z, t) coordinates with MLPs or grids, i.e., fields, predicting the change in the 3D Gaussian parameters.
+Specifically, they model the deformation as a function of 4D (x, y, z, t) coordinates with MLPs or grids to predict the change in the 3D Gaussian parameters.

-However, it is not appropriate to model the deformation of Gaussian parameters as a field for representing dynamic scenes because the positions of Gaussians change during optimization.
-Furthermore, nearby Gaussians tend to have similar deformations because the deformation function is piecewise continuous.
-As shown in \fref{fig:teaser}, the Gaussians in static regions, \textit{e.g.}, window, wall, and handle, are attracted by the motion of nearby dynamic objects.
-Moreover, the existing deformation-based approaches have an inherent property: all frames share a single canonical set of Gaussians.
-It makes the deformation hard to reconstruct different types or difficulties of movements in the dynamic scenes.
+However, since 3DGS is a mixture of multiple volumetric fields, it is not appropriate to model the deformation of Gaussian parameters with a single coordinate-based network to represent dynamic scenes.
+In addition, existing field-based approaches are constrained by the resolution of the grid which models the deformation field, the capacity of the model, or the frequencies of the input.
+As shown in \fref{fig:teaser}, the existing study does not properly represent complex dynamic scenes, and even introducing an additional feature grid that is twice the maximum resolution has only a slight improvement in performance (See Appendix for more results).
+We alleviate this problem by introducing a novel dynamic representation to deform each Gaussian.